owise1/ic-js/readme.md

 * [The IC Standard](/docs/ic-export.md)

 This is a javascript implementation of IC built to be stored in memory and external files on the internet.

-There is also an experimental implementation built on [IPFS](https://ipfs.io/) and [OrbitDB](https://github.com/orbitdb/orbit-db).
-That means we can do lots of cool things like collaborate and control our ICs.
-There's no central database.
-The only people who have it are the ones who use it.
-It's also effortless to export, share and remix them.

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)